tECHNICAL INFORMATION

 Fight fire with fire

-Paradoxically, burning wood planks on the surface will give them greater fire resistance than boards left unburned.
+Ironically, burning wood planks on the surface will give them greater fire resistance than boards left unburned.

 Indeed, when analyzing building materials, two main criteria are taken into account concerning the risk of fire: the propagation speeds of flame and smoke.